artipie/artipie/.wiki/Configuration-Repository.md

   ...
 ```

+> **Warning**
-*NOTE: Artipie scans repositories for port configuration only on start,
+> Artipie scans repositories for port configuration only on start,
-so server requires restart in order to apply changes made in runtime.*
+> so server requires restart in order to apply changes made in runtime.

 ## File